visionmedia/masteringnode/chapters/globals.md

 	}, 1000);

 ### errno

+_*TODO: Does process still support these error constants?_

 The `process` object is host of the error numbers, these reference what you would find in C-land, for example `process.EPERM` represents a permission based error, while `process.ENOENT` represents a missing file or directory.
 Typically these are used within bindings to bridge the gap between C++ and JavaScript, however useful for handling exceptions as well: